rails/rails/guides/source/4_1_release_notes.md

   [More Details](upgrading_ruby_on_rails.html#changes-in-json-handling))

 * Deprecated `ActiveSupport.encode_big_decimal_as_string` option.
-This feature has been extracetd into the [activesupport-json_encoder](https://github.com/rails/activesupport-json_encoder) gem.
+This feature has been extracted into the [activesupport-json_encoder](https://github.com/rails/activesupport-json_encoder) gem.
   ([Pull Request](https://github.com/rails/rails/pull/13060) /
   [More Details](upgrading_ruby_on_rails.html#changes-in-json-handling))